Bitcoin Should Be Redistributed or Reset

 Bitcoin proponents argue that the fiat monetary system redistributes wealth continuously, and that it does so without a vote, without disclosure, and without the consent of the people it affects.
 When a central bank expands the money supply, every unit of currency already in existence loses a fraction of its purchasing power.
 The new money flows first to governments, banks, and financial institutions closest to the source.
 By the time it reaches ordinary savers, prices have already adjusted.
 The transfer has already occurred.

 Lyn Alden, writing in Broken Money, describes inflation as wealth redistribution without debate.
-The mechanism is silent, diffuse, and deniable.
+The transfer is silent, diffuse, and deniable.
 It does not appear on any ledger as a deduction.
 It simply erodes the purchasing power of anyone who holds the currency, year after year, in favor of whoever controls the printer.

 In February 2022, Canadian authorities froze the bank accounts of trucker protest donors within days of invoking emergency powers.
 Bitcoin donations to the same cause continued uninterrupted.
 There was no account to freeze, no intermediary to pressure, and no single point of control to compel.

-Why the Network Itself Enforces the Rules
+Source: Bitcoin: Global Utility by Alex GladsteinWhy the Network Itself Enforces the Rules

 Bitcoin’s resistance to redistribution is not ideological.
 It is structural.
 The network enforces its own rules because the participants have a direct financial interest in maintaining them, and no single participant has the power to override the others.

 The incentive structure does the rest.
 Every person running a node, every long-term holder, and every miner has made a financial commitment to Bitcoin as it exists.
 A protocol change that inflates the supply reduces the value of their holdings.
 A change that reassigns balances undermines the property rights that make those holdings worth anything.
 The network does not need a regulator to enforce its rules because the participants enforce them through rational self-interest.
-This is also why governments cannot ban Bitcoin: stopping the protocol would require stopping thousands of independent actors who each benefit from keeping it running.
+This is also why governments cannot ban Bitcoin, since stopping the protocol would require stopping thousands of independent actors who each benefit from keeping it running.

-Kratter also points to the fair launch as evidence that the system was not designed to favor any particular group from the start.
-Bitcoin had no pre-mined coins.
-No venture capital allocation.
-No insider distribution before the public could participate.
-The starting conditions were as close to neutral as any monetary system has ever achieved.
+The redistribution argument carries a hidden assumption.
+It takes for granted that the original distribution was rigged, a head start handed to insiders.
+It was not.
+Kratter points to the fair launchA cryptocurrency launch with no pre-mined supply, no insider allocation, and no founder advantage.
+Anyone could participate from the start. as evidence that the system was not built to favor any particular group.
+Bitcoin had no pre-mine, no venture capital allocation, and no insider distribution before the public could participate.
+Even the anonymous developer who created Bitcoin received no founder allocation, mined on exactly the same terms as everyone else, and the roughly one million coins from those earliest days have never moved.
+Anyone with a computer could join from the first block.
+The starting conditions were as close to neutral as any monetary system has achieved, so there is no unjust head start to correct.
 A system that could be reset by the powerful would be no different from the systems it was designed to replace.

 The abstract case for Bitcoin’s resistance to redistribution becomes concrete when you examine what happens in systems where redistribution can be imposed.